Festival Focus – The Calgary Fringe Festival

 My First Time at the Calgary Fringe

 Most of the venues for the shows are within walking distance of each other in the Inglewood area.
 On the weekend, shows are happening all day, but because I was visiting during the week shows weren’t starting until the evening (5 pm).
 That’s okay though because Calgary is a big city with lots to do.
 If you are in Inglewood, there are also some great restaurants (like Without Papers Pizza where I had supper), shops and bars to visit.
-Coming to the neighbourhood in the evening most of the stores were closed, but I would imagine thing will be much busier this weekend.
+Coming to the neighbourhood in the evening most of the stores were closed, but I would imagine things will be much busier this weekend.

-I’m used to Edmonton’s Fringe Festival, which is huge and busy all-day for the 10-day duration of the festival.
+I’m used to Edmonton’s Fringe Festival, which is large and busy all-day for the 10-day duration of the festival.
 The Calgary Fringe Festival was quieter and smaller than Edmonton’s Fringe.
 Travel and theatre are not something you partake in because you want to see and experience the same things you can do at home.
 It was kind of nice to go to a smaller theatre festival that wasn’t crazy busy all the time.

 What I Saw